Understanding our commission

-- From the Filter by year drop-down menu, choose a year to view invoices for
+- Under the Filter by year drop-down menu choose a specific year of invoices to view

-- Click PDF for each monthly invoice in the Actions column
+- Click PDF for each monthly invoice under the Actions column

-You can see reservation-level details like how much commission is due or how much has already been paid for a particular invoice by viewing your Reservation statements on the Extranet.
+You can see reservation-level details like how much commission is due or how much has already been paid for any particular invoice by viewing your Reservation statements in the extranet.

-- Click the Finance tab and select Reservation statements
+- Click on the Finance tab and select Reservation statements

-- Choose a Period from the drop-down menu to see all the reservation details included in a particular monthly invoice and how much commission you owe
+- Choose a Period from the drop-down menu to see all the reservation details that have been included in a particular monthly invoice, including how much commission you owe

-For more info about Reservation Statements, see this article.
+For more information about Reservation Statement, please read the following article.

-If the commission percentage in the reservation statement is higher than the one listed in your contract, you may be participating in one of our marketing programs like Genius, Preferred Partner, or Visibility Booster.
-To check on your participation and the total commission percentage for these programs, log in to the Extranet and visit each program’s section under the Boost performance tab.
-You can also contact the Partner Services team for assistance by sending a message from your Inbox.
+If the commission percentage stated on the Reservation statement is more than the percentage listed on your contract, you may be participating in one of our marketing programmes like Genius, Preferred Partner or Visibility Booster.
+To check on your participation and the total commission percentage for these programmes, log on to the extranet and visit each programme’s section in the Boost performance tab.
+You can also contact the Partner Services team for more assistance by sending a message from your Inbox.

 Commission charges on taxes and fees